 Celtic knot tattoos represent the cycle of death and rebirth.
 They are composed of loops without an end or beginning; these knots are unending.

 Celtic knots are more than mere black loops and turns.
-They're are a means of physical and spriritual expression.
-The knots are a neverending, spiraling path into the works of life—birth, growth, love, faith, and death.
+They are a means of physical and spiritual expression.
+The knots are a never-ending, spiraling path into the works of life—birth, growth, love, faith, and death.
 This symbolism makes them popular tattoos.